Skip to main content Skip to search Skip to header Skip to footer

 6. Consider the missions of the periodicals:

-Find inspiration in each of the periodicals' unique missions.
+Find inspiration in the periodicals' unique missions.

 As you write for the various periodicals, it's inspiring to think about the spiritual mission of each one.
 Here is what their founder, Mary Baker Eddy, says in an article titled "Something in a Name" (The First Church of Christ, Scientist, and Miscellany, p.
 353):